 These last years there has been growth in Smart Contracts development, predominantly in the Ethereum blockchain.
 Ethereum, being a different type of blockchain than Bitcoin, can execute concise lines of code inside its chain, a job that Bitcoin (specifically designed to send transactions easily) can’t do.
 Here is where RSK intervenes building a sidechain tied up to Bitcoin through a 2-Way Peg system, managed by the Federation Partners, that makes code execution possible.
 Instead of designing a new programming language for developing Smart-Contracts, they used Solidity, the same language that Ethereum uses.
 This has two benefits: not only programmers won’t have to learn a new skill but also contracts in the Ethereum network could be deployed in RSK without much effort, taking advantage of the vast market capitalization Bitcoin has.

-We are compiling a list of recent developments in the sector of blockchain technology.
+We are compiling a list of recent technologies developments in the blockchain sector.
 Our focus is mostly on projects which promise scalability, but includes also proposals which aim to overcome some deficiencies in Bitcoin´s PoW based blockchain, e.g. which aim to improve fairness, usefulness, or privacy.
 You can find the current state of our work […]